-ROTOR manufactures complete crankset power meters for the road and MTB.
+ROTOR manufactures complete crankset power meters for the road, MTB and track.
 They offer the 2INpower DM which measures independent left and right leg power as well as the single-sided INpower DM.
-All ROTOR power meters feature direct mount chainrings, dual ANT+ and Bluetooth SMART and are optimized for Q-Rings.
+ROTOR power meters feature direct mount chainrings, dual ANT+ and Bluetooth SMART and are optimized for Q-Rings.

-Installation: Installation of ROTOR power meters is pretty straightforward assuming you have insured compatibility with your current bike frame.
+Installation: Installation is pretty straightforward assuming you have insured compatibility with your current bike frame.
 They are equipped with the UBB30 axle system, which makes their power meters compatible with almost all standard frames in the market when used with the correct bottom bracket.

 Weight: ROTOR power meters weigh around 500-750 grams depending on the model.
 When considering weight, be sure to focus on added weight by taking into account the weight of the crankset you are replacing.